MojTabaa4/MojTabaa4.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Greetings!
-My name is **Mojtaba Abtahi**, and I am a graduate of the [University of Tehran](https://www.usnews.com/education/best-global-universities/university-of-tehran-504903) with a B.Sc. degree in Computer Engineering, achieving a cumulative GPA of 3.91 out of 4.0 scale, with a perfect GPA of 4/4 in the last two academic years.
+My name is **Mojtaba Abtahi**, a B.Sc.
+Computer Engineering student at the [University of Tehran](https://www.usnews.com/education/best-global-universities/university-of-tehran-504903) with a GPA of 3.91/4 and 4/4 in the last two years.

-Throughout my undergraduate studies, I developed a strong proficiency in Python and its associated libraries and frameworks, which encompassed NumPy, Pandas, Matplotlib, OpenCV, PyTorch, and TensorFlow.
-These skills were put to practical use in numerous projects involving **machine learning**, **deep learning**, **natural language processing**, and **software development**.
-Some of the applications I worked on included object detection, machine translation, text summarization, text classification, and sentiment analysis.
+As a research assistant, I have worked on Amazon reviews and comments on clothes with the aid of my supervisors to assess people's tendencies toward specific kinds of products, and I am going to use my understanding in my dissertation.

+During my education, I have taken many courses about NLP and machine learning which enriched my viewpoint about different cutting-edge challenges in those topics, and also through my bachelor classes, I did many projects associated with deep-learning and software engineering practical problems and solved them with various tools and languages.

+These experiences give invaluable insight into my future career and motivate me to learn more about **machine learning**, **deep learning**, **natural language processing**, and **software engineering**.

-As a Software Engineer at Snappfood, I designed and developed software solutions by analyzing user requirements, system performance, and data usage.
-I also have relevant coursework in software engineering and testing.
+When I was working as a Software Engineer at Snappfood, I designed and developed software solutions by analyzing user requirements through iterative cycles, system performance, and data usage in a software management methodology.
+I used ML algorithms in some of my tasks and have read books in software engineering and testing.

-I am deeply passionate about engaging in research, exemplified by my active participation in two projects centered around sentiment analysis and chatbot development.